Suspicious Minds

 "Suspicious Minds" is a 1968 song written and first recorded by the American songwriter Mark James.
 After this recording failed commercially, it was recorded by Elvis Presley with the producer Chips Moman.
-Presley's version reached No.1 on the US Billboard Hot 100.
+Presley's version reached No.1 on the US Billboard Hot 100, his 14th and final no. 1 single on the Billboard pop chart.
+In 1999, Presley's RCA Victor Records version was inducted into the Grammy Hall of Fame.